 Simply put, a PCIe x4 card CAN fit in a PCIe x16 slot.
-The main reason this is possible lies within the fact that PCIe standard is cross-compatible as well as backward compatible.
+The main reason this is possible lies within the fact that the PCIe standard is cross-compatible as well as backward-compatible.

-Meaning, PCIe devices can work in different slots as long as they are provided the required PCIe lanes.
-They can also work across different generation provided that they get enough bandwidth.
+Meaning PCIe devices can work in different slots as long as they are provided with the required PCIe lanes.
+They can also work across different generations, provided that they get enough bandwidth.

-So Can PCIe x4 Card Fit in x16 slot?
+So Can a PCIe x4 Card Fit in an x16 slot?
 Yes, it can.
-However, whether this is a good idea or not is something we explore further in this article.
+However, we explore further in this article whether this is a good idea or not.

 Let’s explore this topic a bit in depth below.